rbpollock/labboNetwork/docs/.templates/fundingqueue.md

 # Funding Queue (`FundingQueue`)

-Funding Queues are a core mechanic described in the Colony whitepaper, allowing for teams to allocate resources in a distributed manner.
+Funding Queues are a core mechanic described in the Labbo whitepaper, allowing for teams to allocate resources in a distributed manner.
 Members of a colony can make and back funding proposals, requesting that some number of tokens be transferred between domains.
 The more reputation backing a proposal, the more